Port Reading, New Jersey: History

 Port Reading was built in the late 19th century by the Reading Railroad of Pennsylvania to serve their shipping needs, especially coal from the Pennsylvania anthracite coal fields.
 In 1892 Port Reading was connected to the Reading Railroad system via a new branch line from Port Reading Junction near Bound Brook, New Jersey, known as the Port Reading Secondary.
 The Port Reading Refinery was located in the district.

 Geography

 Port Reading is in northeastern Middlesex County, in the northeast part of Woodbridge Township.
 It is bordered to the north and east by the borough of Carteret, to the northwest by Avenel within Woodbridge Township, to west by Woodbridge proper, and to the south by Sewaren, also within Woodbridge Township.
 It is bordered to the southeast by the tidal Arthur Kill, across which is Staten Island, New York.

 The New Jersey Turnpike passes through Port Reading, with the closest access being Exit 12 in Carteret.

 According to the U.S. Census Bureau, Port Reading has an area of 2.20 sqmi, including 1.98 sqmi of land and 0.23 sqmi of water (10.26%) lying within the Arthur Kill.

 Demographics

+Port reading first appeared as a census designated place in the 1990 U.S. census.